epwalsh/dotfiles/README.md

 - Now repeat the above three steps for a new theme called "Dark" with the color preset "Tango Dark".

 The Neovim colorscheme will automatically adjust itself to match the iTerm2 theme by looking for the environment variable `ITERM_PROFILE`, which will correspond to the name of the current profile running (either "Light" or "Dark").

-### Personalizing neovim headers

-To personalize headers, make edits to the file `neovim/modules/plugins/NvimAutoheader.vim` and the files in `neovim/headers/`.
-See [github.com/epwalsh/NvimAutoheader](https://github.com/epwalsh/NvimAutoheader) for more information about custom headers.